TamsinLloyd99/My-Hobby-Planner/README.md

-# Sewing-diary
+# My-Hobby-planner
-An online diary to keep track of sewing projects
+An online planner to keep track of and plan out hobby-related projects